p-argento/uni/DM/_DM Notes.md

 Groups due to next week.
 3 is the magic number.
 Github repo and Overleaf shared project.
 Justify the choices.
 Comment the figures.
+Use the training file.
+For classification you can use also the other one.

 *jupyter*
 Use a notebook on jupyter for each phase of the KDD Process.